ekumanov/cybrid/README.md

   output for chaining to the next Note PCB.
 There are two voltages because the CNY70 sensors and the comparators are powered by 5V, however the digital signals from the transceivers as well as their power supply is 3.3V.
 The Teensy 3.6 controller supports only 3.3V voltage (unlike Teensy 3.5 and older but they are slower)
-* Teensy PCB.
-This one contains the Teensy controller, an IDC34 socket for controlling the Note PCB-s, power inputs/outputs to chain to the Note PCB-s, and possibility to connect other devices (e.g. a sustain half-pedal to the analog inputs.)
+* **Teensy PCB** - this one contains the Teensy controller, an IDC34 socket for controlling the Note PCB-s, power inputs/outputs to chain to the Note PCB-s, and possibility to connect other devices (e.g. a sustain half-pedal to the analog inputs.)
 It has s USB-B input that's used only for power input.
 The Teensy controller itself has a micro-USB for connection to the computer to transmit MIDI.
 The Teensy controller itself is powered through that USB connection.